melaku-z/Ethio-European-Date-Converter-Android/README.md

 # Ethio-European-Date-Converter-Android
-An android application written with java, it converts dates back and forth between Ethiopian and European
+An android application written with java, it converts dates back and forth between Ethiopian and European formats.